 Behavioral science tells us that we get more enjoyment from being kind to others when we don’t get anything in return

-When our kids act kindly out of the goodness in their hearts, not because of threats or bribes, it is naturally reinforcing.
-Kids that get rewarded for doing something experience less enjoyment, and are less motivated to do that behavior again!
+When our kids act kindly out of the goodness in their hearts, not because of threats or bribes, it is naturally reinforcing because it feels good.
+By contrast, according to the research, kids who get rewarded for doing something “good” experience LESS intrinsic enjoyment, and are therefore LESS motivated to do that behavior again!

 Telling kids lies–about Santa or anything else–doesn’t help build a trusting relationship with them